 How Well Does It Work?

-There have been quite a few reports of people being able to use super glue to fix their dentures for varying periods of time.
-Some reported that tit worked ok until they were able to visit their dentist for permanent fixing.
+There have been quite a few reports of people being able to use superglue to fix their dentures for varying periods of time.
+Some reported that it worked ok until they were able to visit their dentist for permanent fixing.
 Others reported that it was still working after a few years!

 Other Points To Note When Using Super Glue To Fix Your Dentures

 - It works best if the crack line up perfectly.
 If small bits are missing, superglue should not be used to fill in the gaps

 - The dentures need to be completely clean and dry before you make a start